 Back-end web developers build functionalities allowing all that data related to your profile to be displayed to you only, not anyone else logging in.

-Here’s a short overview of where some of the most popular programming languages in back-end development are used:
+Here’s a short overview of where some of the most popular and best programming languages in back-end development are used:

 - PHP – Small businesses and freelancing thanks to the popularity of Content Management Systems like WordPress